juniorohanyere/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The 3-paths script counts the number of the directories in the path The 4-global_variables script lists environment variables The 5-local_variables script lists all local variables and environment variables, and functions
+The 3-paths script counts the number of the directories in the path The 4-global_variables script lists environment variables The 5-local_variables script lists all local variables and environment variables, and functions The 6-create_local_variable script creates a new local variable with a name: BEST and a value: School